kushv16/597-fa24-project/README.md

 ## Citation

-If you find this repository useful, please consider citing (no obligation):
+If you find this repository useful, please consider citing the original authors:

 ```
 @inproceedings{hu2023exploiting,